-We have invested substantially all of our efforts and financial resources in the development of our Targeted Augmentation of Nuclear Gene Output ("TANGO") technology and our current lead product candidate, STK-001, for the treatment of Dravet syndrome.
-We submitted an investigational new drug application ("IND") for STK-001 to the U.S. Food and Drug Administration (the "FDA") in late 2019.
+We have invested substantially all of our efforts and financial resources in the development of TANGO and our current lead product candidate, STK-001, for the treatment of Dravet syndrome.
+We submitted an investigational new drug application ("IND") for STK-001 to the FDA in late 2019.
 In August 2020, we dosed the first patient with STK-001 in the single ascending dose portion of the MONARCH Phase 1/2a Study at the 10mg dose level.

 In addition, in November 2020, we announced the nomination of OPA1 as our next target for preclinical development to treat Autosomal Dominant Optic Atrophy ("ADOA").
 In November 2021, we announced the nomination of STK-002 as the lead product candidate for the treatment of ADOA and intend to invest significant efforts and financial resources in its development.
-We submitted a Clinical Trial Authorisation ("CTA") for STK-002 to the United Kingdom Medicines and Healthcare Products Regulatory Agency (the "MHRA") in early 2023.
+We submitted a Clinical Trial Authorization ("CTA") application for STK-002 to the United Kingdom Medicines and Healthcare Products Regulatory Agency (the "MHRA") in early 2023, and the MHRA authorized such CTA in April 2023, but enrollment and dosing of patients has not yet commenced.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of TANGO and our product candidates, which may never occur.
 We currently generate no revenue from sales of any product, and we may never be able to develop or commercialize a marketable product.